 Being a freelancer is being a self-employed person who offers services to clients, and is not particularly committed to an employer in long terms.
 Just like other professionals like doctors, dentist, engineers, lawyers who run their own businesses, with themselves as the boss.

 But even with a simple skill, you can offer your services.
 Examples of these people who earn from small “gigs” are, session musicians, freelance makeup artists, models, photographers

-Your freelancing business starts with you
+Your freelancing business starts and ends with you

 Being a freelancer is also running a business.
 You are the boss and you have yourself as an employee also.
 The main service you offer in your business is your skill.
 And no business ever succeeded without a quality product or service.
 That’s why you have to heavily invest in yourself.
 Not necessarily that you must be highly skilled to start freelancing,.
 You can start off with computer literacy and administrative skills first.
 These are the skills of VA’s or virtual assistants have.
 This is very popular to Filipinos because foreign employers are seeking freelancers from the Philippines because Pinoys are outstanding VA’s.